Moral Clarity Governance Audit™Regime-BoundedDiagnostic

 What This Is

-The Moral Clarity Governance Audit™ is a short-cycle, high-signal diagnostic designed to identify where organizations lose the ability to govern before visible failure occurs.
+The Moral Clarity Governance Audit™ is designed to identify where organizations lose the ability to govern before visible failure occurs.

-Most safety, ethics, and alignment frameworks assume that institutions can still detect problems, decide coherently, and enforce accountability as systems grow complex.
+Most safety, ethics, and alignment frameworks assume institutions can still detect problems, decide coherently, and enforce accountability as systems grow more complex.

 In practice, those capacities often fail first.